-When it comes to breast-feeding vs. formula, don’t get hung up on that middle word versus.
-There’s a third option that can work surprisingly well: feeding your baby breast milk and formula.
+When it comes to breast-feeding compared to formula-feeding, don’t get hung up on that middle word versus.
+There’s a third option that can work surprisingly well: feeding your baby breast milk and formula

-Once breast-feeding is well established, some Moms find that giving an occasional bottle of formula provides welcome flexibility.
-Supplementing with formula allows you to leave your baby with a family member or a sitter, for example.
+Once breast-feeding is well-established, some moms find that giving an occasional bottle of formula provides welcome flexibility.
+Supplementing with baby formula allows you to leave your baby with a family member or a sitter, for example.
 This can be especially freeing for Moms who have trouble pumping.
 "I love that it lets my husband feed him and bond with him," says Morristown, New Jersey, Mom Meghan F.